Nonduality Explained by James Traverse

 Nonduality is experiential in nature.
 A good example of Nonduality is Awareness and Consciousness.
 Many people use these terms interchangeably, yet a distinction can be made that is both helpful for their use and the understanding on Nonduality.

-Awareness is primal.
+Nondual Awareness is the homeground of Consciousness.
 Consciousness is the expression of Awareness.

 You can test that this is true by asking the question, "Am I aware?" and then taking note of how you answer it.
 Notice that you do not have to go anywhere to answer this question as it is self-evident that you are aware [note that this is not the same as being aware of being aware described below].
 This is what the Biblical direction 'be still and know' means.